lpsinger/flask-twilio/docs/index.rst

 Twilio to follow.
 Here is an example call view::

     from flask_twilio import Response
+    from twilio.twiml.messaging_response import Message
+    from twilio.twiml.voice_response import Say

     @app.route('/call.xml')
     @twilio.twiml
     def call():
         resp = Response()
-        resp.say('This is a voice call from Twilio!', voice='female') resp.sms('This is an SMS message from Twilio!') return resp
+        resp.append(Say('This is a voice call from Twilio!', voice='female')) resp.append(Message('This is an SMS message from Twilio!')) return resp

 The :py:attr:`flask_twilio.Twilio.twiml` decorator adds some validation and must come